All Around Loch Lomond

 The loch itself is of course utterly resplendent, and there are several spots where you can visit the loch for great views.
 But this is also an area full of leafy green forest, tumbling waterfalls and peaceful beaches.
 If you are staying near to Loch Lomond, there are lots of brilliant things to do in the local area.

 On the shores of Loch Lomond, surrounded by magnificent hills, you will find one of the quaintest wee towns in all of Scotland - Luss.
+We visit Luss on many of our tours and it is well loved by our Driver's and our guests alike.
 As you wander through the streets you will come across rows of 18th century cottages with colourful floral displays adorning the walls.
 The most notable building is the parish church which houses elegant stained-glass windows and is surrounded by an ancient churchyard with graves dating back as far as the 7th century.
 The most interesting relic is an 11th century Viking ‘Hogback Stone’ which is a bow shaped stone designed to resemble a traditional Viking home.
 Images of grand Norse buildings have been carved into the stone to honour the warrior who lies beneath.

 The story of the name ‘Luss’ also has great historical significance.
 1,500 years ago Luss was called ‘Clachan Dhu meaning ‘the dark village’ due to its location at the foot of a range of towering peaks.
 Around this time St Kessog, a missionary from Ireland, travelled to Loch Lomond to spread the word of Christianity.
 He loved the area and settled there.
 St Kessog is said to have come to an unfortunate end, as he was murdered by local pagans who disapproved of his teachings, making him a martyr for the church.
 The locals embalmed his body in herbs before burying him.
 From St Kessog’s grave, those herbs began to grow and covered his resting place in sweet scented flowers.
 In memory of St Kessog, the name Luss meaning ‘herb’ in Gaelic, was given to the village.